najamelan/async_nursery/README.md

 ### Security

-The crate uses `forbid(unsafe)`, but our but depends on `futures` which has quite some unsafe.
+The crate uses `forbid(unsafe)`, but depends on `futures` which has quite some unsafe.
 There are no security issues I'm aware of specific to using this crate.

+### Performance

+Currently the implementation is simple.
+Nursery just sends the JoinHandle to NurseryStream over an unbounded channel.
+This is convenient, because it means `NurseExt::nurse` doesn't have to be async, but it has some overhead compared to using the underlying executor directly.
+In the future I hope to optimize the implementation.

 ## Usage

+**Warning**: If ever you wait on the stream to finish, remember it will only finish if there are no Nursery's alive anymore.
+You must drop the Nursery before awaiting the NurseryStream.
+If your program deadlocks, this should be the first place to look.

 ### Basic example